 Evaluating the importance of the effect of baseline year in arthropod abundance trends (goal 2)

 Pooling together the slopes of the year effect from the linear models presented above, across the 41 subset datasets, we obtained 192,244 abundance trends.
-We removed abundance trends estimated from time series with a single non-zero yearly estimate of abundance, since growth rates estimated from such time series are likely to be extreme (i.e. strongly negative or positive) if this positive abundance estimate is by chance at the end or at the beginning of the truncated time series (Fig. S5).
+We removed abundance trends estimated from time series with a single non-zero yearly estimate of abundance.
+We did so because growth rates estimated from such time series are likely to be extreme (i.e. strongly negative or positive) if this positive abundance estimate is by chance at the end or at the beginning of the truncated time series (Fig. S5).
 We thus kept the 175,796 abundance trends derived from truncated time series with ≥2 non-zero abundance estimate.

 We examined the effect of baseline year used to truncate the original time series on abundance trends.
 To this end, we used a Bayesian linear mixed-effects model explaining abundance trends with spatial and temporal variables.
 Since we do not expect a linear relationship between abundance trends and baseline year (Fig. 1), the effect of baseline year was modelled as a polynomial of order three.
-We added a continent effect, a habitat effect, and all two- and three-ways interactions between these effects and the polynomial baseline year effect (equation (2)), because recent results suggest that terrestrial and aquatic arthropods exhibit differences in their abundance trends and because population trends can vary over space (Outhwaite et al. 2020; van Klink et al. 2020).
+We added a continent effect, a habitat effect, and all two- and three-way interactions between these effects and the polynomial baseline year effect (equation (2)), because recent results suggest that terrestrial and aquatic arthropods exhibit differences in their abundance trends and because population trends can vary over space (Outhwaite et al. 2020; van Klink et al. 2020).
 To assess whether differences among source datasets (Crossley et al. 2020; Outhwaite et al. 2020; van Klink et al. 2020) persist after spatio-temporal variables have been taken into account, we included a dataset effect, with four levels.

 We also accounted for pseudo-replication in species belonging to the same taxonomic orders, as well as for the fact that several truncated time series are obtained from the same original time series, by adding a random effect of taxonomic order and time series ID on the intercept.
 Data from van Klink et al. (2020) and Crossley et al. (2020) originated from multiple sites and different data sources.
 Thus, we accounted for this structure by adding a random site effect nested in a random data source effect.
-For data from Outhwaite et al. (2019), the data source corresponds to the groups used to calculated occupancy estimates in the original dataset and the site corresponds to the country coverage of the data for each group (UK or GB), both extracted from the Online-only Table 1 (Outhwaite et al. 2019).
+For data from Outhwaite et al. (2019), the data source corresponds to the groups used to calculate occupancy estimates in the original dataset and the site corresponds to the country coverage of the data for each group (UK or GB), both extracted from the Online-only Table 1 (Outhwaite et al. 2019).

 The linear mixed-effect model is thus the following: